fatihcataltepe/car-market/readme.md

 ### 1. GET /cars?sort={sort_type}

-Returns a list of all cars.
-Takes a sort type as optional.
-If it does not exist, or invalid, the default will be taken as `car.id`
+Returns the list of all cars.
+Takes an optional sort type.
+If the support type does not exist, or invalid, the default will be `car.id`

 > Supported sort types: `id`, `title`, `fuel`, `price`, `isNew`, `mileage`, `firstReg`